Current Kirklees Community Association Board Members are:

 COUNCILLOR ERIC FIRTH

-Eric is currently the Mayor of Kirklees.
+Eric was previously the Mayor of Kirklees.
 He was born in the Dewsbury Constituency the eldest of six children and has lived there all his life; in fact he has never lived more than two and a half miles from where he was born.

 Peter worked in the construction industry as a chartered civil engineer from 1966 to 1999, working on projects including the Lawrence Batley Theatre in Huddersfield, Staincliffe Hospital, a well-known brewers in Dublin and Piccadilly Station in Manchester among many others as well as work in safety and quality assurance.